plotdb/fescope/README.md

  - assets/lib/ldview/main/ldview.min.js

-We can load all above js files with rescope, with a resolveed hash containing all imported variables:
+We can load all above js files with rescope, with a resolveed context containing all imported variables:

     scope = new rescope!
-    scope.load libs .then (hash) -> myfunc!
+    scope.load libs .then (context) -> myfunc!

-However, we actually don't have to access the returned `hash` object.
+However, we actually don't have to access the returned `context` object.
 Instead we simply enter desired context:

     myfunc = ->
       scope.context libs, (context) ->